isabelc/EDD-Related-Downloads/readme.txt

 1. Settings at Downloads -> Settings -> Extensions tab

 == Changelog ==

+= 1.7.1 =
+* Tweak - The plugin textdomain should be loaded on the init action rather than the plugins_loaded action.
+* Tweak - Updated links to plugin URI and plugin documentation.

 = 1.7 =
 * New = option to show only the related download image without the title.